 Medicare and private health insurance generally doesn't cover you while you’re travelling internationally, so it will be up to you (or your family) to cover the costs if you run into trouble overseas.

-Which region do I choose as my travel destination?
+How do I choose my travel destination?

 Check the table below to find the appropriate region for your trip: